 Foreign Currency Exchange Rate Risk.
 Foreign currency exchange rate risk is the result of Enron’s international operations and price risk management services provided to its worldwide customer base.
 The primary purpose of Enron's foreign currency hedging activities is to protect against the volatility associated with foreign currency purchase and sale transactions.
 Enron primarily utilizes forward exchange contracts, futures and purchased options to manage Enron’s risk profile.

 Equity Risk.
-Equity risk arises from theenergy assets and investments operations of Enron Wholesale, which provides capital to customers through equity participations in various investment activities.
+Equity risk arises from the assets and investments operations of Enron Wholesale, which provides capital to customers through equity participations in various investment activities.
 Enron generally manages this risk by hedging specific investments using futures, forwards, swaps and options to ensure compliance with Enron’s stated risk management policies.

 Enron measures the market risk in its investments on a daily basis utilizing value at risk and other methodologies.
-The quantification of market risk using value at risk provides a consistent measure of risk across diverseenergy markets and products.
+The quantification of market risk using value at risk provides a consistent measure of risk across diverse markets and products.
 The use of these methodologies requires a number of key assumptions including the selection of a confidence level for expected losses, the holding period for liquidation and the treatment of risks outside the value at risk methodologies, including liquidity risk and event risk.
 Value at risk represents an estimate of reasonably possible net losses in earnings that would be recognized on its investments assuming hypothetical movements in future market rates and no change in positions.
 This is not necessarily indicative of actual results which may occur.

 Value at Risk